 Marquee signs are usually permanent or semi-permanent signs attached to buildings.
 Normally, they’re at or near the entrance, and they’re designed to be visible to passers-by.

 Where digital signage is used inside schools it’s usually aimed at a portion of the school community, like members of a certain grade or team.
-Sometimes it’s aimed at visitors, but they’re visitors who have already decided to come inside.
+Sometimes school LED signs are aimed at visitors, but they’re visitors who have already decided to come inside.
 Marquee signage has a different target audience and different messaging.
-It’s aimed at people passing by, who don’t necessarily yet intend to come in at all; or it’s aimed at large groups who need to know basic information quickly.
-Either way, it’s designed to get a simple but coherent message across quickly from a distance.
+It’s aimed at the general public or people passing by, who don’t necessarily yet intend to come in at all; or it’s aimed at large groups who need to know basic information quickly.
+Either way, school signs are designed to get a simple but coherent message across quickly from a distance.
 It’s this function which explains the design and siting of marquee signs.

-While we’ve all seen plenty of analog marquee signs, including totally static ones as well as neon, movable-letter, and ‘cinema light box’ signs, what we’re really interested in here is how to use digital marquee signage for schools.
+While we’ve all seen plenty of analog school signs, including totally static ones as well as neon, movable-letter, and ‘cinema light box’ signs, what we’re really interested in here is how to use digital marquees for schools that go beyond the traditional look and functionality.

 Digital marquee signs are specialized screens, toughened for constant outdoor use, displaying digital content.
-Because of their unique display environment, they’re big-ticket items, and this means a slower-moving, more conservative market.
-Most digital marquee signs are running on outmoded systems, and many use LED lights to offer a display that works like a zoomed-out cinema light box.
+Because of their unique display environment, a LED marquee sign is a big-ticket item, and this means a slower-moving, more conservative market.
+Most digital school signs are running on outmoded systems, and many use LED lights to offer a display that works like a zoomed-out cinema light box.
 Resolution is poor and there’s little opportunity for variety in content.

 What can schools use marquee signs for?

-Marquee signs can be used to notify the whole school of important information and upcoming events, or to communicate with people from outside the school altogether.
+Marquee signs can be used to notify the whole school of important information and upcoming special events to students, or to communicate with people from outside the school altogether.

 Events might include: